 Marrakech Agreement.

-If the worker or professional does not have a Residence Permit in Panama, the company must evaluate which of the Residence Permit categories the worker fits into according to the reality of the company.
+If the worker does not yet have a residence permit in Panama, the company must evaluate which immigration category may be applicable according to the worker’s profile, the company’s activity and the available documentation.